zhanglabtools/STAMapper/README.md

 python setup.py install
 ```
 ## Tutorials
 The following are detailed tutorials.
+All tutotials were ran on a 12600kf cpu and a 3060 12G gpu.

 1. [Simulation experiment](./tutorials/T1_simulation_experiment.ipynb)